csmangum/portfolio/Airbnb Price Prediction/README.md

 ## 1. Initial Cleaning & Processing

 ### Findings
 The data quality is pretty good but there are some issues since the listings were scraped from the Airbnb website.
+There are 31,253 rows and more than 40 columns.
+Four my use, I will only import 41 of them since many other are not useful for modeling.

 This first step includes some simple cleaning of data types and strings, followed by joining external data sources to provide further context for the algorithms.
 Many columns have missing data and four columns have more than 90% of values missing.

 ### Actions
 * I will removed these columns that have more than 90% of values missing.
 Other columns with missing data will be handled later with imputation